merge-monks/MediSure/README.md

 ---

-## 📖 Usage Instructions
+## Usage Instructions

-1. Sign up and log in to the platform.
+1. Register and log in to the platform.
-2. Navigate to the **Scan Reports** section.
+2. Navigate to the "Scan Reports" section.
-3. Enter the patient's details (name and phone number).
+3. Enter the patient's details, including name and phone number.
 4. Upload test images:
    - For brain tumor detection, select images from the "brain tumor" folder.
    - For bone tumor detection, select images from the "bone tumor" folder.

-> **Note**: Avoid using Google images for detection as they are often compressed and noisy, which may affect accuracy.
+> **Important**: Avoid using compressed or noisy images (e.g., Google images) as they may negatively impact detection accuracy.

 ---

-## 🛠️ Development Stack
+## Development Stack

-- **Backend**: Express.js
+- **Backend**: Built using Express.js for handling API requests and server-side logic.
-- **Frontend**: React with Vite
+- **Frontend**: Developed with React and Vite for a modern and responsive user interface.
-- **Machine Learning Models**: PyTorch
+- **Machine Learning Models**: Implemented using PyTorch for high-performance deep learning.
-- **Database**: MongoDB
+- **Database**: MongoDB for efficient and scalable data storage.

 ---

-## 📂 Test Images
+## Test Images

-Sample test images for model validation are available in the `test images/` folder.
+A collection of sample test images for validating the machine learning models is available in the `test images/` folder.

 ---

-## 👨‍⚕️ About
+## About

-This platform is designed to assist medical professionals in automating diagnostic workflows, improving efficiency, and enhancing patient care.
+This platform is specifically designed to assist medical professionals by automating diagnostic processes, reducing manual effort, and improving the accuracy and speed of medical image analysis.